top of page

 How to Immediately Manage Uncontrollable Stress

-For example, if you’ve taken a C-level position that requires travel, you’re a mom of two teenagers, you enrolled in a class you take on weekends, you fired your house cleaner and didn’t replace her, you haven't been exercising, you didn’t take your car in for scheduled maintenance, you forgot to register it, and now everything seems to be falling apart.
+For example, you’ve taken a C-level position that requires travel, you’re a mom of two teenagers, you enrolled in a class you take on weekends, you fired your house cleaner and didn’t replace her, you haven't been exercising, you didn’t take your car in for scheduled maintenance, you forgot to register it, and now everything seems to be falling apart.
 Your daughter is acting up.
 You don’t have time to shop for healthy food.
 You’re irritated with the dirty house.
 You're so tired.
 Your car’s ‘check engine’ light is on.
 You got stopped for speeding and didn’t have your car registered.
 And you’re wondering why this is all happening to you?

 Yes, this is a true situation with one of my coaching clients, with some details left out (and mentioned here with permission).